dan-visioni/dan-visioni.github.io/_pages/scicomm.md

 <img src='/images/scicomm_ted.jpg'>

 I like to contribute to Science Communication efforts, by writing articles explaining climate science to the general public (my mom likes them!), or giving public talks (she also thinks I look nice when I do those!).
-Most of this effort is in my first language, Italian (so that my mom can understand, but also because I like to keep in touch with my home country :) )
+I like to do this both in English and in my first language, Italian (so that my mom can understand, but also because I like to keep in touch with my home country!).
+Things are tagged accordingly.

-You can find some of my shorter musings in the [blog](https://dan-visioni.github.io/year-archive/), and below a list of articles on websites/newspapers I was asked to write, podcasts I participated to and public talks I gave.
+You can find some of my shorter musings in the [blog](https://dan-visioni.github.io/year-archive/), and below a list of articles on websites/newspapers I was asked to write or I was interviewed for, podcasts I participated to and public talks I gave.

+* (EN) <u><a href="https://ww2.aip.org/fyi/american-geophysical-union-proposes-ethics-for-geoengineering">American Geophysical Union Proposes Ethics for Geoengineering</a></u>  (Interview to the American Institute of Physics about the AGU Ethical Principles I Coauthored) (10/11/2024)

 * (EN) <u><a href="https://www.youtube.com/live/p8sXgplsy3I">Solar Geoengineering: Benefits and Risks with Daniele Visioni</a></u>  (An interview with Dan MIiller about SAI) (21/10/2024)